What is Suboxone?Suboxone is a medicine used for maintenance treatment of opioid dependence.

 What are the possible side effects of Suboxone?Side effects cannot be anticipated.
 If any develop or change in intensity, tell your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking this drug.

 Side effects may include: constipation, headache, nausea, pain in the stomach, sweating, vomiting

-Stop taking Suboxone immediately and call your doctor if you have: darker urine, difficulty breathing, low blood pressure, pinpoint pupils, sedation, yellowing of the skin or white parts of the eyes
+Stop taking Suboxone immediately and call your doctor if you have: darker urine, difficulty breathing, low blood pressure, pinpoint pupils, sedation, yellowing of your skin or whites of your eyes

-Can I receive Suboxone if I am pregnant or breastfeeding?The effects of Suboxone during pregnancy are unknown, and it will pass into breast milk.
-Talk to your doctor if you are pregnant, planning to become pregnant, or are breastfeeding.
+Can I receive Suboxone if I am pregnant or breastfeeding?The effects of Suboxone during pregnancy are unknown.
+Suboxone can be found in your breast milk if you take it while breastfeeding.
+It is recommended that you do not breastfeed while you are taking Suboxone.
+Tell your doctor immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-What should I do if I miss a dose of Suboxone?Take the missed dose as soon as you remember.
+What should I do if I miss a dose of Suboxone?If you miss a dose of Suboxone, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

 How should I store Suboxone?Store at room temperature.